 Assembled here are key sources that have shaped the modern Middle East, Zionism and Israel.
 We have included items that give texture, perspective and opinion to historical context.
 Many of these sources are mentioned in the Era summaries and contain explanatory introductions.

-After Israel’s Attorney General, Gali Baharav-Miara met with Israel’s newly elected Justice Minister Yariv Levin about the Netanyahu government’s proposal to overhaul the judicial system, the Attorney General crisply and cogently offers her opposition to that proposal.
-(Hebrew version included)
+After Israeli Attorney General Gali Baharav-Miara met with newly elected Justice Minister Yariv Levin about the Netanyahu government’s proposal to overhaul the judicial system, the attorney general crisply and cogently offers her opposition to that proposal.

-In a rare address to the nation, Herzog called for deliberate compromise in the wake of the Netanyahu government’s proposed massive overhaul of the judicial system.
-It generated the largest public outpouring of opposition to a proposed policy, since the issue of German reparations to Israel was considered in 1951-52.
-Herzog sought to calm extraordinary high emotions.
+In a rare address to the nation, President Herzog calls for deliberate compromise in the wake of the Netanyahu government’s proposed massive overhaul of the judicial system.
+The overhaul generated the largest public outpouring of opposition to a proposed government policy since Israel considered accepting German reparations in 1951-52.

-Following up his for compromise on the matter of the massive proposed judicial reform overhaul, President Isaac Herzog, in the starkest of terms, said Israel was at the “abyss of a civil war,” as opponents and proponents headed toward a consequential showdown.
-He characterized the attempted overhaul as “wrong, oppressive, and undermines our democratic foundations.”
-He suggested a wide ranging consensus compromise plan for the sides to consider.
-Prime Minister Netanyahu rejected Herzog’s compromise plea.
+After his urging compromise on the proposed judicial overhaul, President Isaac Herzog, in the starkest of terms, says Israel is approaching the “abyss of a civil war” as opponents and proponents head toward a showdown.
+He characterizes the proposed overhaul as “wrong, oppressive, and undermines our democratic foundations.”

 President Herzog offers a compromise to the coalition’s proposed judicial overhaul in the forms of enacting a new Basic Law, and writing amendments to existing Basic Laws.
 Its detail suggests considerable behind the scenes discussion, and if only portions are enacted upon, this document could be seen in the future as a benchmark in Israel’s “constitutional” history.

-Prime Minister Netanyahu offers two speeches to the nation within four days, emphatically not pausing the judicial overhaul process and then calling for a pause to it.
-Netanyahu’s 2012 firm statement protecting the Supreme Court’s Independence is notable.
+Prime Minister Netanyahu offers two speeches to the nation within four days, first emphatically pushing ahead with the judicial overhaul process, then calling for a pause.

 The Prime Minister presented the view that his coalition carried out a necessary step to ‘restore a measure of balance’ between governmental institutions.
 He indicated that discussions about the other elements of the proposed judicial overhaul would take place between now and November.
 Specifically he asked members of the Israel Defense Forces to remain outside of the current political controversies.